Donald Sinden: Great West End Theatres series

-In 2013, Sinden presented a documentary series called Great West End Theatres, which describes the history and stories associated with each of 40 London theatres.
-Directed and produced by his son Marc, it was to be released as a 40-part DVD and Sky Arts TV series, with the first 10 episodes showing on Sky Arts 2 during the autumn of 2013.
+In 2013, Sinden presented a documentary series, Great West End Theatres, detailing the history and stories associated with each of ten London theatres.
+Directed and produced by his son Marc, it was intended as a 40-part DVD and Sky Arts TV series, with only the first ten episodes completed.
+It was shown on Sky Arts 2 in 2013.

 In their review of the series, the British Theatre Guide said "Sir Donald's gorgeous plummy tones are a joy to listen to whatever he is saying but when he is extolling the virtues of one of his own favourite theatres, the pleasure is heightened.
 At his first entrance, he announces that he is "tingling with excitement" which is just what one wants from a tour guide.
 Soon enough, so are viewers."

 The Daily Telegraph's review states: "Great West End Theatres is a lovely documentary series, made by the director Marc Sinden.
 Its star, and – it transpires – the best documentary frontman of all time, is his actor-father: Sir Donald Sinden, 90 years old next month.
 Sir Donald has been let loose and the effect is enchanting beyond belief.
 It is also, at times, incredibly funny.
 One has the sense of a lifetime spent in this world, being poured out for our delight like glasses of vintage champagne."